ABOUT KATE BERNAL

 Because I was missing the United States so much and was trying to move back, I traveled and stayed there for a few months.

-Inspired by my newfound understanding of nutrition and health, I decided to start a YouTube channel called PlantaeRevolution and a website in Spanish about nutrition research and coaching.
+Inspired by my newfound understanding of nutrition and health, I started a YouTube channel called PlantaeRevolution and a website in Spanish about nutrition research and coaching.

 Creating a YouTube channel requires several skills.
-I needed to buy a microphone, video, and audio editing software, learn how to make and edit videos and audio, buy and learn how to use design software, learn how to design YouTube thumbnails, and how to create a YouTube channel cover, among many other things.
+I needed to buy a microphone, video, and audio editing software, learn how to make and edit videos and audio, buy and learn how to use design software, design YouTube thumbnails, and create a YouTube channel cover, among many other things.

 I met a few of my heroes, including the directors of this documentary, and decided to support the other NETFLIX documentary they were working on: What The Health.

-I became the Assistant Producer and thanks to my support I was invited to the premiere in New York City in March of 2017.
+I became the Assistant Producer, and thanks to my support, I was invited to the VIP premiere in New York City in March 2017.

 What The Health is also available on Amazon (Prime video).